 In our previous weekly roundup, we discussed the latest trends in maintaining productivity.
 In summation to our last weekly round up, having breaks, eliminating wastes or unusable items, and maximizing soft skills are a few ways to keep the productivity train rolling.

 In this blog post, we are going to list three more latest trends to productivity.
 In doing so, your productivity train will have another addition to its line.
 Let’s begin.

 Finding your Sweet Spot

-Finding a sweet spot in your productivity is what will help you find a balance to all the tasks you have to do.
-In other words sweet spot= balance.
+Finding a sweet spot in your productivity is what will help you find a balance in all the tasks you have to do.
+In other words, a sweet spot equals balance.

 Most people often feel drained at the midpoint of their day because they put the majority of their energy to the tasks at the beginning.
 Because of this, most people’s output is drastically decreased.
 Having balance initiates equal input and output of energy to tasks throughout the day.